arielpartners/capdash2/README.md

     * Set 2.4.0 to be the default version `rvm use 2.4.0`
     * Make sure everything is set correctly: `rvm ls`
     * Check which Ruby you are using `ruby -v` You should see 2.4.0

-  * **Installation for Windows**
-    * Install with chocolatey: `choco install ruby` and `choco install ruby2.devkit`
-    * Also available through [RubyInstaller](https://rubyinstaller.org/downloads/).
-Make sure you install both Ruby and the devkit.
-    * Ruby 2.3 appears to be the most recent available on Windows

 ####  3. Install Rails
   * Install version 5.0.2 `gem install rails --version=5.0.2 --no-ri --no-rdoc`